Arcath/jekyll-atom/README.md

 `Data Dir` The path to your data, defaults to `_data/`

-`Server Options` The options passed to the jekyll command to run your server, defaults to `serve, -w`
+`Server Options` The options passed to the Jekyll command to run your server, defaults to `serve, -w`

+`Jekyll Binary` The command needed to run Jekyll, defaults to `jekyll` use `which jekyll` to find out where your command is stored (might be needed when using rbenv/rvm etc...)

 # Usage